-Studying the relationships between fungi, cultures and societies.
+Studying the relationships between fungi, knowledge, environments and societies.

 Manifesto